maheshsabnis/sim-health-js/readme.md

 - OOPs
     - Keywords
         - class
+            - The 'constructor()' is a standard method
+            - The  'constructor()' can directly declare data members those can be public, private.
         - interface
         - extends, used for inheritance

         - impements, used to implement interface by class
         - get, set for properties
         - public, private,